vgarciac/if_challenge/ROSBasics/README.md

 ## Installation

-Oo test the code, you must follow the instruction to build the ROS nodes:
+To test the code, you must follow the instruction to build the ROS nodes:

 ```bash
 git clone THIS-REPO-URL